pressbooks/pressbooks/languages/readme.txt

 Finally, add your new language to \PressBooks\Admin\Metaboxes\add_user_meta() in admin/pb-admin-metaboxes.php

 ------------------------------------------------------------------------------
-Installing the rest of a language in PressBooks (Ie. WordPress)
+Installing the rest of a language in Pressbooks (Ie. WordPress)
 ------------------------------------------------------------------------------

-In your existing PressBooks install, create the 'wordpress/wp-content/languages/' directory.
+In your existing Pressbooks install, create the 'wordpress/wp-content/languages/' directory.

 Download a translated WordPress from: http://codex.wordpress.org/WordPress_in_Your_Language